peteralfonsi/opensearch-benchmark-workloads/TIMER-README.md

 ## Usage/Examples

-Run the script with the required arguments to execute the queries, measure response times, and save the results to an Excel file.
+Run the script with the required arguments to execute the queries, measure response times, and then save the results to an Excel file.
 The script accepts the following command-line arguments:

 ```
 --endpoint: OpenSearch domain endpoint (https://example.com)